On the Complexity of Finding Second-Best Abductive Explanations: Using Additional Information

 \section{Using Additional Information}

-During the search for the first solution, some useful information can be stored, allowing a faster search for the other solution.
-The complexity under such assumption can be evaluated using compilability classes~\cite{cado-etal-02} and monotonic and self reductions~\cite{libe-01-jacm}.
+In the previous sections we have shown that the abduction problems remain intractable even if we know a first solution.
+It seems that knowing a solution does not help in reducing the computational complexity.
+In this section we investigate whether during the search for the first solution, we could obtain and store additional information (not just the solution) that allows for a faster search for another solution.
+The complexity of such a problem can be evaluated using compilability classes~\cite{cado-etal-02} and self reductions~\cite{libe-01-jacm}.

-We consider the case in which we are looking for another minimal solution.
-We begin with the case of no ordering.
+In short, a problem has the same complexity with and without additional information if the part of the problem instance the additional information derives from can be ``moved'' to the rest of the instance; this is called a compilability self reduction; more details are in Section~\ref{complexity-compilability} and the cited articles.
+For abduction, the additional information comes from $\l H,M,T \r$, the rest of the instance is the subset $A \subseteq H$ to check.

+The problems analyzed in the previous sections have the same complexity if $T$ is restricted to be a 3CNF: a set of clauses, each comprising exactly three literals.
+Since $T$ is now a set, $\gamma \in T$ can be used to indicate that the clause $\gamma$ is in $T$.
+Let $\var(T)$ be the set of all propositional variables used by $T$, that is, the alphabet of $T$.

+Given a set of variables $X$ (for example, $X=\var(T) \cup H \cup M$ in the following proofs), $\Pi_X$ denotes the set of all possible clauses of three literals over alphabet $X$.
+If $|X|=n$, the number of possible literals is $2n$; this means that the number of possible clauses of three literals is less than $2n \times 2n \times 2n=8 \times n^3$, a polynomial in $n$.
+The clauses of $\Pi_X$ are considered enumerated, and called $\gamma_1,\gamma_2,\gamma_3,\ldots$.
+Self reductions for problems of logics usually employ this construction.

+The first application of this concept is to the problem of verification with the void preorder.

 \begin{lemma}